vn971/rua/README.md

 1. Fetch the AUR package (via git)
 1. Check .SRCINFO for other AUR dependencies, repeat the process for them
 1. Once all dependencies are fetched, we know which pacman packages are needed to install, and which AUR packages are needed to be built and installed.
 Show this summary to the user.
+1. If the user proceeds, prepare a list of all cumulative pacman dependencies, let the user install these dependencies.
-1. If the user proceeds, let them review all repo-s, including their PKGBUILDs.
+1. Let the user review all repo-s, including their PKGBUILDs.
 1. Build all AUR packages of maximum dependency "depth"
 1. After all are built, let the user review them all
 1. If review passes, let the user install these packages
 1. The lowest (dependency-wise) packages are now installed.
-Go to 5.
+Go to 6.
 1. Exit when all packages are installed.

 ## Limitations